rocheio/quake-timer/README.md

 A Windows background application to manage cooldown timers for Quake Champions.

+## Disclaimer

+This application may be considered a cheat or against the spirit of the game.
+Use at your own risk.
+It was developed to explore how having this granular timing information available in Quake would affect enjoyment of the game.

+This application should not be used competitively, as it is ineffective compared to doing the mental calculations yourself and communicating with your team.

 ## Getting Started

 Download the latest `.zip` from [the Releases page](https://github.com/rocheio/quake-timer/releases).